 When Kiss revealed the set for their 2013 tour that featured an enormous, fireball-spewing spider, it wasn't anything new.
 David Bowie's 1987 Glass Spider tour also had a huge spider set, and more than a decade before that, Alice Cooper used an oversized arachnid as part of his 1975 tour.

-In 1975, Alice Cooper went from being rock's most dangerous band to being a sanitized, vaudeville-meets-horror-films icon with the release of Welcome to My Nightmare, the first solo album singer Vincent Furnier issued under the name Alice Cooper after taking the name of his former group.
+In 1975, Alice Cooper went from being rock's most dangerous band to being a sanitized, vaudeville-meets-horror-films icon with the release of Welcome to My Nightmare, the first solo album singer Vincent Furnier issued as Alice Cooper after taking the name of his former group.

-He supported the new album with an ambitious tour that was specifically designed to introduce a more mainstream-friendly Alice Cooper persona to the masses, forgoing some of the gorier, edgier aspects of past live productions for a slick, almost cartoonish show that was produced, directed and choreographed by David Winters, who had previously choreographed films starring Elvis Presley and Ann-Margret.
+He supported the new album with an ambitious tour that kicked off on March 21, 1975 at Wings Stadium in Kalamazoo, Mich.
+These dates were specifically designed to introduce a more mainstream-friendly Alice Cooper persona to the masses.
+That meant forgoing some of the gorier, edgier aspects of past live productions for a slick, almost cartoonish show.
+It was produced, directed and choreographed by David Winters, who had previously choreographed films starring Elvis Presley and Ann-Margret.

-And while Cooper's spiders may not have been as high-tech as Bowie's extravaganza, or Kiss' elaborate stage — in fact, they looked kinda like weird Muppets – it can still be rightfully said that he got there first in the classic rock world.
+While Cooper's spiders may not have been as high-tech as Bowie's extravaganza or Kiss' elaborate stage – they looked kinda like weird Muppets – it can still be rightfully said that he got there first in the classic rock world.